January 27 – March 7, 2021

 Cast glass, brass, copper, patina.
 128 x 24 x 15”

 Drinking Fountain was situated in the center of the plaza portico to act as a traditional town square focusing energy on the continual flow of water from the column fountain.
-The drinking fountain element is activated by an electric eye that turned on when stepping onto the platform.
+The drinking fountain element is activated by an electric eye that is turned on when stepping onto the platform.

 Bank Boston Plaza 1998 – Providence RI